micahwierenga/build-a-website/readme.md

 #### Starter code

 There is **no starter code** for this assignment (only [starter text](starter-code/sample-copy.txt)).
-You're going to build this assignment from scratch and should feel free to get creative with regard to layout, color, styling, etc.
+You're going to build this assignment from scratch and should feel free to get creative with regard to layout, color, styling, etc. (If you're not sure about color schemes, you can search for attractive schemes to get ideas.)

 #### Deliverable